Skip to content

 Growing environmental awareness

-The overall sustainability trend, including more efficient use of natural resources and higher need for recyclable products, is expected to be beneficial for Kemira’s end-markets.
+The overall sustainability trend, including more efficient use of natural resources and higher need for recyclable products is expected to be beneficial for Kemira’s end-markets.
 Kemira’s solutions enable its customers to use resources, water included, more efficiently.
 One particular trend, the replacement of plastic packaging, is expected to drive growth of fiber-based packaging solutions.
 This in turn is expected to increase the demand for pulp and paper chemicals.
+In addition, the tightening regulation supports Kemira’s ambition to double its water treatment business.

 Global megatrends largely favor Kemira – sustainability becoming a key driver for the long term